addania/coding/src/pages/JSON.stringify.md

 <p>My array is {myArray}</p>
 ```

-> If you want to diplay however: My array is [1,2,4] you neeed to use JSON.stringify
+> If you want to diplay however: My array is [1,2,4] you need to use JSON.stringify
 ```
 <p>My array is {JSON.stringify(myArray)}</p>
 ```